scality/zenko-ui/README.md

 ```
 http://127.0.0.1:8383
 ```
-Should be redirected to Keycloak login page:
+must be redirected to the Keycloak login page:
 ```
 Username or email: bartsimpson
 Password: 123
 ```

-*Note*: Keycloak uses cookies to manage user session.
-SameSite cookie prevents the cookies from being sent in cross-site requests, to defend against CSRF attacks.
-So, to make our local UI work, we need to request it using a matched domain (ie *.zenko.local).
+*Note*: Keycloak uses cookies to manage user sessions.
+A SameSite cookie prevents cookies from being sent in cross-site requests, to defend against CSRF attacks.
+To make the local UI work, request it using a matched domain (e.g., *.zenko.local).

 ## Test